Wireless powering efficiency of deep-body implantable devices: Efficiency Assessment Using the Anatomical Pectoral Model

 Subsequently, the next alternative is to define the receiver as an Electric Point Dipole (EPD) or Magnetic Point Dipole (MPD).
 In each one, the electric $\textbf{n}_p^E$ or magnetic $\textbf{n}_p^H$ dipole moment vector is assigned as follows:

 Finally, it is also possible to define an out-of-plane Magnetic Current (MC) for modeling the electric receiver or an out-of-plane Line Current (LC) for the magnetic one.
 Respectively for each case, the electric or magnetic fields are orthogonal to the current distribution direction and the position vector.
-Therefore, the out-of-plane magnetic $I_M$ = 1 V and electric $I_E$ = 1 A currents must be assigned following the direction and orientation shown in Fig. \ref{fig3}c and Fig. \ref{fig3}f, respectively.
+Therefore, the out-of-plane magnetic $I_M$ = 1 V and electric $I_E$ = 1 A currents must be assigned following the direction and orientation shown in Fig. \ref{fig3}(c) and Fig. \ref{fig3}(f), respectively.

-By taking into account the three source types and the vertical and horizontal orientations, it leads to six possible configurations for each electric and magnetic receiver.
-Finally, the wireless power transfer efficiency was evaluated for all the described scenarios, and the results are presented in Fig. \ref{fig4}.
+By taking into account the three source types and the vertical and horizontal orientations, six configurations for each electric and magnetic receiver are possible.
+Finally, the WPT efficiency was evaluated for all the described scenarios, and the results are presented in Fig. \ref{fig4}.
 It is possible to see that the efficiencies evaluated with different sources agree between them, which demonstrates the flexibility of the proposed model for dealing with different source configurations.

 The source orientation is the factor that mainly affects the radiation efficiency.
 In the best-case scenario, the sources are horizontally-oriented, whereas the vertical orientation corresponds to the worst position for the receiver.
-Since the receiver is vertically oriented, the radiation beam propagates towards the direction parallel to the chest boundary, which is the closest to the receiver and, therefore, the region that contributes the most for the integral (\ref{eq2b}).
+Since the receiver is vertically oriented, the radiation beam propagates towards the direction parallel to the chest boundary, which is the closest to the receiver and, therefore, the region that contributes the most for the integral in (\ref{eq2b}).
 This behavior was also pointed out in \cite{22} but, from the results shown in Fig. \ref{fig4}, it is possible to evaluate the difference between best and worst-case scenarios quantitatively.
 Namely, for the best positioning, the electric source presents an optimum frequency 590 MHz higher with a maximum $\eta_E$ approximately five times the one verified with a vertically oriented source.
 A similar offset in efficiency magnitude can be verified between a horizontal and a vertical magnetic source.
 For lower frequencies, the best positioning leads to an efficiency around 2.5 times higher; however, the maximum difference between them surpasses 13 times in the far-field region.